-Grab life by the horns and drive across Etosha National Park.
+Grab life by the horns and drive across Etosha National Park in Namibia.
 Despite it only being about 160 km from the Anderson Gate to the Von Lindequist Gate, it will take you all day.
 I was driving across Etosha and I was very conscious of not making the common rookie error.
 I wanted to make sure I did not spend too much time in the western section and not leave myself enough time to explore the eastern side.

 About Etosha National Park – Driving in Etosha